dillydill123/inventory-setups/README.md

 ### Highlighting

 You can enable highlighting to further assist in gearing up.
 Highlighting will cause slots to change color if an item in the player's inventory or equipment doesn't match the corresponding slot in the setup being viewed.
 To turn on highlighting, click on the button that looks like a highlighter.
 You can also change the highlight color with the next button over.
 There are also a few highlighting options for each setup.
 They are represented by most of the buttons on the left side of the setup panel.
+These options do influence what items appear in the bank when filtering is active.

 ##### Stack Difference